MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/ESRT-pct-machines-ABS.md

 ## Description

-% of machines with successful installations where the machine abnormally shutdown for reasons excluding bugcheck (which automatically triggers an ABS) or ungraceful power button shutdown within 3 days of install, and did not abnormally shutdown 3 days before install.
+Percent of machines with successful installations where the machine abnormally shutdown for reasons excluding bugcheck (which automatically triggers an ABS) or ungraceful power button shutdown within 3 days of install, and did not abnormally shutdown 3 days before install.

+The measure aggregates telemetry from a 28-day sliding window into a ratio of machines reported abnormal shutdown within 3 days of installation / machines successfuly installed

 ## Measure attributes